emielhagen/photo-app/README.md

 ```
 rails s
 ```
-And you will be able to use the application [Photography app](http://localhost:3000/)
+And you will be able to use the application [Photo app](http://localhost:3000/)

 # CSS
 I have structured the css primarily in components.
 This way it is easy to re-use and easy to find.